Harry Wood

 What is a wiki?

 A wiki is a website where the text is freely editable by everyone on the internet.
-Through a process of community collaboration the content keeps getting bigger and better.
-The editing system is simplified so that writing text, and linking between pages, requires no technical skill at all.
+Through a process of community contributions the content keeps getting bigger and better.
+The editing system is simplified so that writing text, and linking between pages, requires no technical skill at all (a kind of CMS)

 Wikipedia.org

-Here is a list of my contibutions to wikipedia (username 'Nojer2').
+Here is a list of my contibutions to wikipedia.

-A wiki is an ideal way o arrive at a community consensus on definitions of things, and so an encyclopedia site is the ideal application of wiki technology, and wikipedia is the daddy of all encyclopedias, but there are many other wikis around the web.
-Many are trying to define things on a particular subject, and not doing a very good job of keeping up with the superior wikipedia definitions.
-Some off-shoot wiki ideas succeed, by attempting to build up different non-encyclopedic styles of information.
+A wiki is an ideal way to arrive at a community consensus on definitions of things, and so an encyclopedia site is the ideal application of wiki technology, and wikipedia is the daddy of all encyclopedias, but there are many other wikis around the web.
+Mostly they are trying to define things on a particular subject, and not doing a very good job of keeping up with the superior wikipedia definitions, but some of them attempt to build up different non-encyclopedic styles of information.

-If you like travelling, or if you just want to share your knowledge of a local area WikiTravel.org is the wiki for you.
+If you like travelling, or if you just want to share your knowledge of a local area WikiVoyage.org is the wiki for you.
 It also has language phrasebooks.
-Like wikipedia, it seems to be very big and professional, with clearly defined goals, but perhaps unlike wikipedia you'll quickly find areas where there's scope for you to leave your mark, i.e. lots more travel guide information still to be added.
-Here's my contributions to WikiTravel.org
+Like wikipedia, it seems to be very big and professional, with clearly defined goals, but unlike wikipedia you’ll quickly find areas where there’s scope for you to leave your mark, i.e. lots more travel guide information still to be added.
+There’s also some very interesting ideas in the map-making subproject.
+Here’s my contributions to WikiVoyage.org

 OpenStreetMap.org